Partnership Audit Adjustments Under the Centralized Audit Regime

 Description

-IRS audits are taking place under the Bipartisan Budget Act's new audit regime, and tax professionals are wrestling with the complexities of the new requirements.
-Under these rules, the partnership itself remits any underpayment resulting from an IRS examination at the end of an IRS review.
-It pays the additional tax due at the highest income tax rate (37 percent currently).
+IRS audits are taking place under the Bipartisan Budget Act's audit regime, and tax professionals are wrestling with the complexities of the new requirements.
+Under these rules, the partnership itself pays an “imputed underpayment” resulting from an IRS examination when the adjustments become final.
+Alternatives to the imputed underpayment are the modification procedure and the push-out election.

-Listen as our panel of experts explains the ins and outs of audits under BBA, including making push-out and pull-in adjustments, electing out, and best practices for handling the audit.
+Listen as our panel of experts explains the ins and outs of audits under BBA, including the role of the partnership representative, electing out, the computation of the imputed underpayment, the modification procedure and the push-out election, Administrative Adjustment Requests, best practices for handling the audit, and judicial challenges to BBA adjustments.

 Outline